mhmehson/MS3Application/README.md

 # MS3Application
-This repo contains a java application that consumes a csv, parses the data, adds valid records to a SQLite database, writes invalid records to a csv, and logs stats to a log file.
+This repo contains a java application that consumes a csv, parses the data, adds valid records to a SQLite database, writes invalid records to a output csv, and logs stats to a log file.
+This README.md describes approaches and design choices and the assumptions that were made during implementation.

 ## Steps to run app
 1)  Ensure the Java SDK (JDK) is installed on your computer.
 Use Java SE 8 to avoid any issues.